cgrace0044/quizmas/README.md

 # Quizmas

 Quizmas is a multiple choice 2023 general knowledge quiz for adults to play over Christmas.
-There are 60 questions and the aim of the game is to get as many questions correct as possible.
+20 questions are randomly selected from a question bank of 60.
+The aim of the game is to get as many questions correct as possible.
 The game is designed to be fun and engaging.

 This game is a great way to improve your knowledge of 2023 current affairs.